View for:

 accordion icon

-If you are prone to ingrown hairs, pay special attention to skin care before and after epilation.
-It is particularly important to regularly use a coarse-grained peeling (e.g. Time for Wax Professional coarse-grained sugar peeling), which will effectively exfoliate dead skin and make it easier for hair to break through the skin.
-For people prone to ingrown hairs, we recommend depilation with our Magic Wax, which will help avoid this problem and reduce irritation.
+If you’re prone to ingrown hairs, proper skin care before and after waxing is essential.
+One of the most important steps is to regularly use a coarse-grain scrub—such as the Time for Wax Professional Sugar Body Scrub—which helps exfoliate dead skin cells and allows hair to break through the surface more easily.
+For those with a tendency toward ingrown hairs, we recommend waxing with our signature Magic Wax, which helps minimize this issue and reduces skin irritation.

-How should a man take care of his skin after waxing?
+How should men care for their skin after waxing?

 accordion icon